-Reed College student organizations represent a wide variety of interests, ideologies, spiritual practices, cultures, and activities.
-The student organization database will tell you which groups are currently active on campus.
+Reed College student organizations represent a wide variety of interests, ideologies, spiritual practices, identities, and activities.

 Starting an organization